 Firefox is a popular web browser with lots of features and add-ons.
-If you are an IT administrator and want to restrict Firefox add-ons or extensions fron being installed, Windows 10 offers a Group Policy setting that allows you to do so.
-Here is how to disable add-on installation in Firefox using Group Policy Editor.
+If you are an IT administrator and want to restrict Firefox add-ons or extensions from being installed, Windows 10 offers a Group Policy setting that allows you to do so.
+Here is how to disable add-on installation in Firefox using Group Policy Editor or Registry Editor.

 The Group Policy Editor is an essential component in Windows operating system that allows you to do various things with ease.
 From enable or disabling various features to customize the appearance, you can do everything with the help of Group Policy Editor.
 By default, you cannot customize Firefox from Group Policy Editor.
 However, if you are using Firefox v60+, you can manage various settings of Firefox right from Group Policy Editor.
 Before that, you need to integrate Firefox into Windows Group Policy.

 There is an open-source policy template available on GitHub that helps you integrate Firefox settings in Group Policy.
 Download the Policy Template for Firefox from here.
 After downloading it, extract the ZIP file contents, and you should find a folder called windows.

 Open the Windows folder and copy firefox.admx and mozilla.admx files.
 Next, navigate to this path:

 Here C is your system drive.
 Alternatively, you can press Win + R button and enter this in the command box: